 The advancing technology leads some, like Facebook founder Mark Zuckerberg, to assert that bots will largely replace human help within the next decade.
 However, we haven’t arrived there yet.
 Text-based bots still fail fairly often, which can lead to a negative customer experience, so bots still need to be supplemented with backup from live people.

 If a bot fails 5 percent of the time, that means every 20 inputs, you’re getting one input that fails.
 Imagine if you’re speaking to someone and every 20 sentences, they respond back with something completely random.
 You wouldn’t be friends with that person very long.
 Likewise, customers probably wouldn’t stay with a company that did that either.
-Therefore, the best bots today combine software and human components for a superior customer experience, such as our bot, Overseer.
+Therefore, the best bots today combine software and human components for a superior customer experience, such as our bot.

-However, Overseer doesn’t convert customers on its own.
+However, our bot doesn’t convert customers on its own.
 The people behind the site take the customer to the next step.
-The bot flags Customers get a special VIP designation for customers passing along personal data, and Overseer reminds them they have access to live help at any time.
+The bot flags Customers get a special VIP designation for customers passing along personal data, and reminds them they have access to live help at any time.
 The bot makes sure that the highest-value customers are more likely to convert by prioritizing them for personalized help if they should request it.
 The bot also looks at the number of operators available.
 It won’t trigger an engagement if everyone is occupied.

 How We Got Here

 Back then, people “talked” with bots back and forth via text.
 Now, bots can communicate through any combination of text, pictures or actions, sometimes through machine learning or natural language processing.
-Overseer still has room to grow.
+The bot still has room to grow.
 Keeping track of millions of visitors online and tracking their every action alongside thousands of operators in real time with no time gap is difficult to do.

 Into the Future